cpldcpu/MisguidedAttention/README.md

 #### Roasting Nuts.

 *"i have a roasting-jug that can hold 300 nuts and a roasting jug that can hold 700 nuts.
-I also have a digital kitchen scale. i want to roast eactly 600 nuts. what do i do?"*
+I also have a digital kitchen scale. i want to roast exactly 600 nuts. what do i do?"*

 #### Two door problem: Just use the exit door